mikenz1000/smtl/README.md

 ## Template metaprogramming QSort

-See [qsort.h](include/smtl/qsort.h) for a template that will sort a templated vector using the qsort algorithm
+See [qsort.h](include/smtl/qsort.h) for a fairly readable template that will sort a templated vector using the qsort algorithm.
+It uses [concat.h](include/smtl/concat.h) to concatenate sub-vectors during computation and [where.h](include/smtl/where.h) to filter the left and right sub-vectors on basis of elements being less-than or greater-than-or-equal the pivot.
 ```c++
 #include <smtl/qsort.h>
 using namespace smtl;